szkrd/job-interviews/tools/jest-ts/README.md

-# jest for vanilla js
+# jest for ts

-Jest set up and ready to go for plain js; eslint and prettier with vscode settings have also been added.
+Jest set up and ready to go for typescript; eslint and prettier with vscode settings have also been added.

 Last updated: 2023-01.